Reference-LAPACK/lapack/README.md

 ## Installation

  - LAPACK can be installed with `make`.
-Configuration have to be set in the `make.inc` file.
+The configuration have to be set in the `make.inc` file.
 A `make.inc.example` for a Linux machine running GNU compilers is given in the main directory.
 Some specific `make.inc` are also available in the `INSTALL` directory.
  - LAPACK includes also the CMake build.
 You will need to have CMake installed on your machine (CMake is available at http://www.cmake.org/).
 CMake will allow an easy installation on a Windows Machine.
- - Specific information to run LAPACK under Windows are available at http://icl.cs.utk.edu/lapack-for-windows/lapack/.
+ - Specific information to run LAPACK under Windows is available at http://icl.cs.utk.edu/lapack-for-windows/lapack/.